connectomicslab/connectomemapper3/paper/paper.md

-Outputs are organized following a BIDS derivatives-like structure where connectome files can be exported to a number of formats, such that not only connectomes can be opened by the most popular software packages used in this field to perform complex network analyses, but also to facilitate the sharing of the derivatives in the BIDS App ecosystem.
+Outputs are organized following a BIDS derivatives-like structure where connectome files can be exported to a number of formats, such that not only connectomes can be opened by the most popular software packages used in this field to perform complex network analyzes, but also to facilitate the sharing of the derivatives in the BIDS App ecosystem.
 To this end, we are actively participating in the development of BIDS-Derivatives for connectivity data.